ACCOUNTS RECEIVABLE BILLING AND MONITORING PROCEDURE

 Once authorization has been received, departmental billing personnel must receive training for invoicing on the University's web invoice system before bills can be created.
 All invoices must be created using the CUBS web invoice.

 When an invoice is finalized, departmental personnel will be responsible for printing and mailing the invoice along with all necessary attachments in a timely manner.
 Invoices are due upon receipt.
-Aging for all invoices begins at the time the invoice is finalized.
-An automatic accounting entry crediting the appropriate revenue account and debiting the department's accounts receivable account will be posted at that time.
+Aging for all invoices begins at the time the invoice is submitted for processing.
+An automatic accounting entry crediting the appropriate revenue account and debiting the department's accounts receivable account will be posted as a BI journal at that time.
 Back-up/supporting documentation of the invoice must be retained in the billing department for reconciliation purposes.

 Departments will not extend credit/invoice customers with outstanding charges over 60 days old.
-Monthly aging reports will be available for departmental monitoring of outstanding accounts receivable.
+Monthly aging reports will be available for departmental monitoring of outstanding accounts receivable through the Business Data Warehouse.

 The Department of Grants and Contracts Administration is responsible for invoicing all externally funded sponsored projects.
 Special approval by Grants and Contracts Administration is required for departments to bill Fund 20 projects.
 If a department is approved to invoice Fund 20 projects, they must use the CUBS web invoice and/or have an approved interface with CUBS.